Where Some Ideas Are Stranger Than Others...

 "Absolutely."
 Tig declared.
 "Reuse, recycle, and salvage whatever you can.
 That one's right up there with 'the city must be clean.'"

 "Could they have done that to mine?"
-Being designated, Penelope had been sterilized barely four years after puberty.
+Penelope had been sterilized barely four years after puberty.
 There had been more than one reason to designate her.

 "It's all too likely."
 Tig squeezed her hand.
 "Come on, let's decimate this ready-made stuff you brought, I'm about to keel over."

 Together they laid out the food containers, and Tig's mouth watered.
 None of this smelt anything like the weird lumps filling the sealed compartments of the readi-meals at home.
 And none of it looked anything like it either.
 "The city wasn't supposed to be like this.
 It wasn't supposed to be any person's prison."
 Penelope sounded puzzled now, not angry.
 Not angry yet.

 "Yes, and there's the trick, in the person.
 The definition of 'person' is utterly precise."
 Tig picked up one container.
 "This is?"